Cost Trendline

 Schedule of Values (SOV) Section

 Below the Cost Trendline graph, you will find the Schedule of Values (SOV) section.
-This section provides a detailed cost breakdown for whichever estimate or cost model (coming soon) is currently selected in the graph.
+This section provides a detailed cost breakdown for whichever estimate or cost model is currently selected in the graph.

 Default View